adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Thanks to Icarus for half of the `IsFullScreenMode()` function [here](https://autohotkey.com/board/topic/38882-detect-fullscreen-application/ "here")

 `GetAltTabList()` took from [here](https://www.autohotkey.com/boards/viewtopic.php?t=46069 "here")

+Thanks to itzjakm for his idea of being able to pick a random image from a folder to set it as a wallpaper

 And thanks to the ahk community